openbmc/openbmc/poky/documentation/kernel-dev/kernel-dev-common.rst

    .. note::

       The previous commands assume the
-      Source Repositories
-      (i.e.
-      poky
+      :ref:`overview-manual/overview-manual-development-environment:yocto project source repositories`
-      ) have been cloned using Git and the local repository is named "poky".
+      (i.e. ``poky``) have been cloned using Git and the local repository is named "poky".

 2. *Prepare Your local.conf File:* By default, the